 Pain is never any fun, especially when it emanates from your mouth.
 Yet, it is the body’s way of letting you know something is wrong.
 Along with throbbing or chronic pain, you may notice accompanying symptoms like a lesion in mouth.

-Mouth sores in general may be caused by viral, fungal and bacterial infections, dentures that don’t fit correctly, sharp tooth edges and a loose orthodontic wire, according to the American Dental Association (ADA).
-Here are some of common conditions that result in mouth lesions along with their symptoms and treatment options.
+Mouth sores in general may be caused by viral, fungal and bacterial infections, dentures that don’t fit correctly, sharp tooth edges and a loose orthodontic wire, Here are some of common conditions that result in mouth lesions along with their symptoms and treatment options.

 Types of Mouth Lesions